Covid 19 – How will the corporate jet market fare?9 April 2020

 Factors affecting Financing Transactions

 While travel restrictions remain in place, new financing activity will mainly be limited to the re-financing of owned aircraft or (where manufacturing facilities remain open) the financing of the scheduled new delivery of aircraft.
 Most lenders will have a diminished appetite for new transactions, preferring to let the dust settle before approving significant new loans.
-Further, many borrowers will be busy focusing on addressing more immediate challenges relating to their own businesses, rather than pushing lenders to complete asset re-financings.
+Further, many borrowers will be busy focussing on addressing more immediate challenges relating to their own businesses, rather than pushing lenders to complete asset re-financings.
 Private wealth banks that have broader relationships with a client may be comfortable proceeding with some transactions, and some aircraft owners may be keen to release equity which is tied up in aircraft assets.
 However, the short-term impact of the market disruption will most likely lead to a much lower volume of transactions being completed.

 Most existing loan (or finance lease) transactions for corporate jets include ‘loan to value’ (LTV) covenants (typically 70-80%).
 A negative market environment is likely to put pressure on asset values and therefore bring about a greater risk that LTV covenants will be breached; this will add pressure at a time when business and personal wealth related cash flows are already under strain.
 During the 2008/2009 market downturn, broken LTV covenants became a major problem.
 A number of factors had combined to cause asset values to become inflated during the preceding two or three years, and the sharp fall in markets, followed by a fall in corporate jet values, left some lenders with exposures which needed to be addressed.
 While it is inevitable that some transactions will trigger LTV problems if the corporate jet market turns negative, aircraft values have not, in recent years, been subject to the same hype as that which preceded the last downturn.
 Further, since 2009, financiers have tended to adopt a more conservative approach both to LTV thresholds, and to amortisation profiles, meaning that loan repayments should, during the life of a financing, quite quickly lower the LTV.
 So far it is unclear whether asset values will be negatively impacted by Covid-19 but if they are, banks will need to closely review their portfolios in order to address any LTV breaches.